da-th/zapress/README.md

     before running Cypress (in the same terminal window)!\
     But this is build in for automatic execution, any time you start a Cypress test run.
-- All other convinient stuff is done by sh scripts.
+- All other convinient stuff is done by sh (bourne) scripts.

 ## Preparations